agentic-profile/agentic-profile-express/README.md

     $ yarn dev

-## Testing A General Agentic Profile With A Client Agent
+## Testing a Local Agentic Profile With Chat

+1. Create an .env file to enable NODE "developer" mode.
+See example.env for more information.

+    NODE_ENV=developer

-1. Make sure the local server is started at http://localhost:3003
+2. Make sure the local server is started at http://localhost:3003

     $ yarn dev

-2. Create a demo agentic profile with public and private keys, and an account (uid=2) on the server
+3. Create a demo agentic profile with public and private keys, and an account (uid=2) on the server

-    $ node test/create-agentic-profile
+    $ node test/create-local-agentic-profile

+    You can review the results in the local www/iam/7 directory...

-3. Use CURL to request a chat reply:
+4. Use CURL to (try to) send a chat message:

     $ curl -X PUT http://localhost:3003/users/2/agent-chats

-4. Since you did not provide an Agentic authorization token, the server responded with a challenge similar to:
+5. Since you did not provide an Agentic authorization token, the server responded with a challenge similar to:

     {
         "type": "agentic-challenge/0.3",